-You can see more about the firmness and foam responsiveness in this video:
+People can see more about the firmness and foam responsiveness in this video:

 The 2” of gel memory foam on the top of the mattress helps with motion isolation.
-The foam is very responsive, so it bounces back to its original shape shortly after you move off the bed.
+The foam is very responsive, so it bounces back to its original shape shortly after people move off the bed.

 To get a better idea, check out the motion transfer test I conducted in the video below:

 The transition and durable base foam in the mattress help to keep the edges supported.
-You will sink slightly on the sides because of the memory foam on the top layer, but overall the edge support is decent.
+People will sink slightly on the sides because of the memory foam on the top layer, but overall the edge support is decent.

 There is also a Lifetime Warranty offer with the mattress.
-Nest Bedding defines this as 10 years and says they will cover any defects in workmanship and materials for the first 10 years, and then if anything happens after that they will replace the bed for half off (one time) for the rest of your lifetime.
+Nest Bedding defines this as 10 years and says they will cover any defects in workmanship and materials for the first 10 years, and then if anything happens after that they will replace the bed for half off (one time) for the rest of one’s lifetime.

 This mattress stands out in its simplicity and its firmness.
 It is straightforward in its construction and use of high-quality materials.
 Made completely with foam and a cooling layer, this mattress will most likely be a good fit for those who sleep on their stomachs.

 The long trial period and “forever warranty” that Nest offers also removes the risk of trying out the mattress.
-It’s priced competitively to other memory foam mattresses that can be delivered to your door as well.
+It’s priced competitively to other memory foam mattresses that can be delivered to one’s door as well.

-The cooling fabric helps keep the all-foam bed breathable and comfortable and the 2” gel memory foam layer on top lets you sink just slightly into the bed, while the large base layer keeps things firm and supportive (and good for stomach sleepers).
+The cooling fabric helps keep the all-foam bed breathable and comfortable and the 2” gel memory foam layer on top lets people sink just slightly into the bed, while the large base layer keeps things firm and supportive (and good for stomach sleepers).

 Their 500-night trial period and warranty periods allow people to give the mattress a try for over a year before deciding if it’s the right fit for them.